factorhouse/rfx/README.md

     (render-my-react rfx)))
 ```

-You can get the current snapshot of a subscription outside of a React context by calling `io.factorhouse.rfx.core/snapshot-sub`:
+You can get the current value of a subscription outside of a React context by calling `io.factorhouse.rfx.core/snapshot-sub`:

 ```clojure
 (defn codemirror-autocomplete-suggestions